alttch/eva3/doc/virtual.rst

 Virtual items were originally developed for testing EVA, but we decided to include them in the final product.
 Virtual items allow you to:

-* Test EVA without connecting a real equipment
+* Test EVA without connecting real equipment
 * Debug various configurations before embedding
 * Check how the system responds to the emergencies